Improving the Tutor Onboarding Journey

 My Role

-I led this initiative as the UX Researcher, collaborating with a Product Manager and Service Owners.
+I led this initiative as the UX Researcher, collaborating with a Product Manager, Service Owners and Operations Team.
 My responsibilities included:

 • Facilitating cross-functional workshops